sefunmi4/ethos/README.md

 `error`, `warn`, `info` (default), or `debug` to control the verbosity of console output.
 Each log line includes a timestamp for easier tracing.

+### API Routes

+- `POST /quests/:id/complete` – mark a quest as completed.
+Cascades the `solved` tag to linked posts when `cascadeSolution` is set and logs notifications for links with `notifyOnChange`.

 ---

 ## 🧠 Core Flow